-• In straight Vancouver, references are numbered sequentially as they occur in the text.
+- In straight Vancouver, references are numbered sequentially as they occur in the text.
 Citations in the text take the form of superscript or parenthetical numbers, which refer the reader to the references in the list.
-References in the list are ordered according to these numbers.

-• In alphabetical Vancouver, the references are ordered alphabetically in the list and then numbered, and it is these numbers that appear in the text.
-Please note that they will be out of sequence in the text.
-For example, reference 51 might come before reference 6.
+References in the list are ordered according to these numbers. - In alphabetical Vancouver, the references are ordered alphabetically in the list and then numbered, and it is these numbers that appear in the text (so they will be out of sequence in the text; e.g. reference 51 might come before reference 6).